rspamd/rspamd.com/doc/modules/neural.md

 ann_expire = 2d; # For how long ANN should be preserved in Redis
 ~~~

-In this snippet, we define a simple network that automatically learns ham and spam on messages with corresponding actions.
-Upon creation, it is allowed to do additional trains for 20 more times.
+In this code snippet, we define a simple network that automatically learns ham and spam on messages with corresponding actions.
+Upon creation, it is allowed to undergo additional training for up to 20 more times.
 Rspamd trains a neural network when `(ham_samples + spam_samples) >= max_trains`.
 It also automatically maintains equal proportions of spam and ham samples to provide fair training.
-If you run somehow small email system, then you can increase `max_usages` to preserve trained networks for longer time (you might also adjust `ann_expire` accordingly).
+If you are running a small email system, then you can increase `max_usages` to preserve trained networks for a longer time (you may also adjust `ann_expire` accordingly).

-Rspamd can use the same neural network from multiple processes that could run on multiple hosts across the network.
+Rspamd can use the same neural network from multiple processes running on multiple hosts across the network.
 It is guaranteed that processes with different configuration symbols enabled will use different neural networks (each network has a hash of all symbols defined as a suffix for Redis keys).
 Furthermore, there is a guarantee that all learning will be done in a single process that atomically updates neural network data after learning.

 ### Settings usage

-Rspamd also automatically uses settings id to select different networks for different sets of [user settings](../configuration/settings.html).
-This is identified by settings id that is appended to neural network name.
-This feature can be useful, for example, when you want to split neural networks for inbound and outbound users identified by settings.
+Rspamd automatically selects different networks for different sets of [user settings](../configuration/settings.html) based on their settings ID.
+The settings ID is appended to the neural network name to identify which network to use.
+This feature can be useful for splitting neural networks for inbound and outbound users identified by settings.

-One can set which rules in neural.conf are applied to different settings-id's by either setting `allowed_settings = "all";` in the rules section to allow messages with all possible settings ids to train this rule, or `allowed_settings = [ "settings-id1", "settings-id2" ];` to allow merely messages with some specific settings ids to do that.
+To set which rules in `neural.conf` apply to different settings IDs, you can either set `allowed_settings = "all";` in the rules section to allow messages with all possible settings IDs to train the rule, or `allowed_settings = [ "settings-id1", "settings-id2" ];` to allow only messages with specific settings IDs to do so.

 ### Multiple networks

-From version 1.7, Rspamd supports multiple neural networks defined in the configuration.
-It could be useful for long/short neural networks setup where one network has a lot of `max_usages` and quite large `max_trains`, while short one reacts quickly to newly detected patterns.
-However, in practice, this setup is usually not really more effective so it is recommended just to use a single network.
+Starting from version 1.7, Rspamd offers support for multiple neural networks that can be defined in the configuration.
+This feature can be useful when setting up long or short neural networks, where one network has a high `max_usages` and a large `max_trains`, while the other reacts quickly to newly detected patterns.
+However, in practice, this setup is not usually more effective, so it is recommended to use a single network instead.

 ~~~ucl
 # local.d/neural.conf